RelationalAI-oss/ServerMetrics.jl/README.md

 Metrics are primarily numeric representations of either current state (e.g. how much disk are we using at the moment) or event counters (how many requests did we handle so far).

-Currently, the two flavors of metrics are supported:
+Currently, two flavors of metrics are supported:

   1. `Gauge`s represent current state of some measure, such as "bytes stored on disk".
 The value can fluctuate and change over time.
   2. `Counter`s count events of interest or aggregations of values over time.
 The guarantee is that the value of a counter never decreases and what usually matters is not the value itself but rather how it changes over time.

+And two backends are supported: DataDog and Prometheus.
+See the `examples` directory for how to set up in either configuration.

 ## Basic operation